Balaji-Gopalakrishnan/M2_Automatic_DoorSensor/1_Requirements/README.md

+* NOTE :

-NOTE : My project is adout automatic door sensor in my project i implement the switch instead of using PIR Sensor,because in SimulIDE platform there is no available of the PIR Sensor. so i use switch incase of using the PIR Sensor.
+  My project is adout automatic door sensor in my project i implement the switch instead of using PIR Sensor,because in SimulIDE platform there is no available of the   PIR Sensor.
+  So i use switch incase of using the PIR Sensor.